samueldsingh/data-engineering/sql/introduction.md

 2. RENAME VIEW - RENAME TABLE <VIEW_NAME> to <NEW_VIEW_NAME>;
 3. RENAME COLUMN - ALTER TABLE <TABLE_NAME> RENAME COLUMN <OLD_COLUMN_NAME> TO <NEW_COLUMN_NAME>;

-I apologize for the confusion in my previous response.
-It seems there was a misunderstanding.
-The `RENAME` command is not standard SQL, and the examples I provided were incorrect.

 In most database management systems, including MySQL, PostgreSQL, and SQL Server, there is no specific `RENAME` command for directly renaming tables, views, or columns.
 Instead, you can use the `ALTER TABLE` command to rename a table or a column.

 Here are the correct examples for renaming tables, views, and columns: